 - Price: $$

 Did you know you can find several bright pink lakes in Western Australia?
 What about thousands of bright yellow spires, rising from enormous sand dunes?
-From the deep green of ancient forests to multi-coloured carpets of neon wildflowers, this 10-day road trip will deliver a rainbow-coloured album.
+From the deep green of ancient forests to multi-coloured carpets of neon wildflowers, this 10-day road trip will deliver a rainbow-coloured experience.

 Day 1: Wander through wildflowers right in the city centre

 When you picture the heart of a capital city, you imagine skyscrapers, clogged traffic and billboards, right?
 Wrong.
 In Perth's urban core lies one of the largest inner-city parks in the world – and it’s coated in colour.
 Kings Park is bigger than New York City’s Central Park and each September, many of the state’s 12,000 wildflower species blossom, dotting the grounds in fierce shades of yellow, pink, blue, red, green and even black.
 Year round, native plants – including a 750-year-old boab tree – fill the urban bush, parting to grant spectacular, elevated views of the Swan River.
 The annual Kings Park Festival runs throughout September but the wildflowers can often still be seen well into October and free walking tours are offered daily, year-round.
 Look out for the kangaroo paw, a two-toned plant that resembles its name.
 Pro tip: the commuter buses along St Georges Terrace in the city centre will take you on the five-minute journey to Kings Park for free – just tell the driver where you’re headed.
 Bring a picnic rug and join the locals on the lush grass of the Botanic Garden, overlooking a breathtaking city panorama.
-Oh, and did we mention the park is free to visit?
 After walking along the suspended treetop bridge, 52 metres (170 feet) above the forest floor, exit Kings Park and head to South Perth for a sunset with a difference.
 Witness the peach-hued reflections mirrored on Perth’s city skyline from a glamorous perch at the new rooftop bar at Crown Towers, Hi Line.

 Day 2: Photograph weird yellow spires rising from the earth

 Every year, about 50 new species of wildflower are discovered in Western Australia, most of them observed in the dry, flat Wheatbelt region north of Perth.
 Boisterously colourful, the blooms are found throughout the state – and you’re headed to see them today.
 Begin your wildflower hunt in John Forest National Park, a 45-minute drive from Perth’s centre to its surrounding hills.
 There, look carefully for splashes of colour among the grasses and shrubs, and make friends with the resident western grey kangaroos – they’re quite relaxed around people.
-You’ll soon get the knack of spotting flowers such as banksias, grevilleas, triggerplants and heart-leaf flame peas; some are large, others tiny, and many are intricately detailed, like nature’s haute couture.
+You’ll soon get the knack for spotting flowers such as banksias, grevilleas, triggerplants and heart-leaf flame peas; some are large, others tiny, and many are intricately detailed, like nature’s haute couture.

-Next, self-drive north for 2.5 hours to the fishing town of Cervantes, stopping along the way to explore the low scrub; you’ll need to get out of the car to track the flowers down.
+Next, drive north for 2.5 hours to the fishing town of Cervantes, stopping along the way to explore the low scrub; you’ll need to get out of the car to track the flowers down.
 The annual bloom starts half way up the state in late June and, like a slowly curling wave, moves down the map until November, when the last petals disappear at the close of spring.
 September is the best time to spot them.

 Stop in at the popular Lobster Shack for lunch and savour the state’s sublime seafood, then take a tour of the lobster processing facility.
 Double back along the Indian Ocean Drive to Nambung National Park, home to the eerily extraordinary Pinnacles: natural limestone formations that push up from the yellow sand like weathered spires.
 Thousands are spread across a wide, bare plain, resembling an alien landscape – you can drive or walk along a trail through them, getting nice and close, with views of the ocean in the background (it makes for fantastic photos).
 Spend the night in Cervantes.